HL7/davinci-alerts/source/pages/guidance.md

     Note that an authentication token may be supplied in `Endpoint.header` by the Alert Sender to allow direct recipients of the Alert (whether an Alert Recipient or Alert Intermediary) to access additional information.
 This and other supplied headers, if any are given, are appended to the GET request.
 Sending these tokens has obvious security consequences.
 The server and client are responsible for ensuring that the content is appropriately secured.

-In the context of the `$notify` operation, the Alert Recipient/Intermediary is treated as a ["black box"] and simply accepts and process the submitted data and there is no further expectations.
+In the context of the `$notify` operation, the Alert Recipient/Intermediary is treated as a ["black box"] and simply accepts and processes the submitted data and there are no further expectations.
 The response to the operation and the transaction Bundle are defined in the FHIR specification.

 Note to Balloters: We are actively seeking input on what expectations should be defined for error handling and and whether there is a need to support ["reliable delivery"]
 {:.note-to-balloters}